 - Hyperplasia of the oil-producing sebaceous gland.
 In simple terms, this means that the gland that produces sebum is over-active.
 Over-active sebaceous glands can be genetic or in response to environmental conditions.

 - Hyperkeratinization within the pore.
 This is an increase in turnover/production of skin cells lining the pore.
-Instead of the cells loosening and being cleared like normal, they are being produced too quickly and get stuck within the pore causing a clog.
+Instead of the cells loosening and being cleared like normal, they are being produced too quickly and get stuck in the pore causing a clog.
 You can thank your genetics for this one.

 - Over-population and colonization of P. acnes and/or a yeast called Malassezia (found in 68% of pimples).
-While our skin is covered in bacteria and yeasts, it is when the wrong ones become dominant that it leads to a problem.
-Everyone carries the P. acnes bacteria on their skin, but it depends on the strain of P. acnes and their frequency that can lead to a problem.
+While our skin is covered with bacteria and yeasts, it is when the wrong ones become dominant that it leads to a problem.
+Everyone carries the P. acne bacteria on their skin, but it depends on the strain of P. acnes and their frequency that can lead to a problem.
 This bacteria and yeast can contribute to the blockage and inflammation of the pores creating the perfect environment for acne.

-Each of these problems lead to clogged pores.
+Each of these problems leads to clogged pores.
 Add in the inflammation process and you end up with a large, red, and sometimes painful pimples.
 When pores are continually clogged they can stretch leading to enlarged pores, which are unsightly and easily clogged.